elan-ev/tobira/docs/docs/semantics.md

 - **Videos in context**: `/<path/to/page>/v/<videoid>`.
   Shows a video with *page context* (meaning: a video or its series is included on a *content page*).
   The navigation of that *content page* is shown.
-  If the video’s series is included on a *content page*, you get to this page when clicking on the video's thumbnail.
+  This is the normal route you reach by clicking on a video included in a *content page*.
   Also works for user pages.
   Examples:
     - `/lectures/biology/2023/v/L5CUekz9uQ0`